puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 ### Stop Stringifying Facts

-Set `stringify_facts = false` in puppet.conf on every agent node in your deployment.
+Set `stringify_facts = false` in puppet.conf on every node in your deployment.
 This will match Puppet 4's behavior.
 If you want to edit puppet.conf using Puppet, you can use an [`inifile` resource](https://forge.puppetlabs.com/puppetlabs/inifile).

 **Note:** If any of your Puppet code _treats boolean facts like strings,_ this will break something.
 Search for comparisons like `if $::is_virtual == "true" {...}`.
 If you need to support 4.x and 3.x with the same code, you can use something like `if str2bool("$::is_virtual") {...}`.